augment-solutions/augbench/README.md

 Note on repository paths:
 - Provide a local filesystem path (absolute or relative), not a remote Git URL.
 - Examples:
-  - macOS/Linux: `backbencher benchmark --repository /Users/you/code/my-repo`
+  - macOS/Linux: `augbench benchmark --repository /Users/you/code/my-repo`
-  - Windows: `backbencher benchmark --repository "C:\Users\you\code\my-repo"`
+  - Windows: `augbench benchmark --repository "C:\Users\you\code\my-repo"`
   - If you want to benchmark a GitHub repo, clone it locally first and pass the cloned directory path.

 #### Settings (settings.json)